3manuek/RDS_HIPAA_FTS/article.md

 aws rds authorize-db-security-group-ingress  --db-security-group-name pgtest --cidrip 0.0.0.0/0
 ```

-If this happens:
+If the following error is prompted, you proabbly missed to add the corresponding
+permissions over the IAM user to create RDS instances:
 ```
 A client error (AccessDenied) occurred when calling the CreateDBInstance operation: User: arn:aws:iam::984907411244:user/emanuelASUS is not authorized to perform: rds:CreateDBInstance on resource: arn:aws:rds:sa-east-1:984907411244:db:dbtest
 ```

-... attach `AmazonRDSFullAccess` policy to the IAM user .
-Wait a bit, then try the following:
+Wait until the intance come online, then try the following:

 ```
 aws rds describe-db-instances --region us-east-1 --db-instance-identifier dbtest1 | grep -i -A3  endp